On Friday Metric throws a party before closing for August.

 This gastrobar transports the tapas bar into a more refined version of itself.

-A well-priced tapas bar and welcome respite from the hubbub of the plaza.
+This tapas bar is a well-priced respite from the hubbub of the plaza.

 A pioneer in sustainability and one of the city’s first vegetarian restaurants.